YourVirtualColdChainAssistant/MLsat-cropland-himachal/README.md

     ├── data                                > Folder with ground truths and ancillary data.
     |   ├── config                          > Folder to hold configuration to use in train and prediction.
     |   |    ├── cropland.yaml              > Configuration file for cropland training and prediction locally.
     |   |    ├── cropland_workstation.yaml  > Configuration file for cropland training and prediction in work station.
+    |   |    ├── cropland_best.yaml         > Configuration file of the best setting.
     |   |    ├── crop_type.yaml             > Configuration file for crop type training and prediction locally.
     |   |    └── crop_type_workstation.yaml > Configuration file for crop type training and prediction in work station.
     |   |